awtkns/leaf/README.md

 LEAF's backend is coded using [fastapi](https://fastapi.tiangolo.com/) and python 3.8.
 LEAF's frontend is coded using [nuxt.js](https://nuxtjs.org) (a vuejs framework) and the [vuetify](https://vuetifyjs.com/) material design framework.
 LEAF uses a self developed framework to scrape the web for acronyms and then generate different incorrect versions of the same acronym.
-We implemented an algorithm to generate incorrect acronym within a certain degree of "closeness" to the real acronym
+We implemented an algorithm to generate incorrect acronyms within a certain degree of "closeness" to the real acronym

 ### Running LEAF
 To install LEAF, please follow the steps in order below.
-**Note:** Docker an docker-compose is required to run this application (Needed for mongodb).
+**Note:** Docker and docker-compose is required to run this application (Needed for mongodb).

 **Mongo DB**
 ```bash